drmagicakins/drmagicakins/README.md

-<marquee>Welcome to my dashboard</marquee>
+Welcome to my dashboard.
 - 👋 Hi, I’m Akinyemi Mathew
 - 👀 I’m interested in working with developers around the world.
-- 🌱 I’m currently learning FULLSTACK development
+- 🌱 FULLSTACK developer
 - 💞️ I’m looking to collaborate on Python, Django, PHP, Laravel, Javascript, etc.
 - 📫 How to reach me: you can email via drmagicakins@gmail.com or call me on: +2349043212319
 - 😄 Pronouns: He